Yamaha Reface

-Yamaha Reface is a series of four synthesisers manufactured by the Yamaha Corporation.
-Released in the summer of 2015, the series is inspired by the company’s previously released synthesisers.
+Yamaha Reface is a series of four retro style synthesizers manufactured by the Yamaha Corporation.
+Released in the summer of 2015, the series serve as a tribute to Yamaha's notable past synthesizer and keyboard products.

 Release

 The Reface series was announced on 7 July 2015 through an online event.
 The day before, the announcement was mistakenly leaked by Yamaha through a Korean website.
 The Refaces were later showcased at Studio 2 of London's Abbey Road Studios for a press release.

 Design

 Each keyboard measures 530 mm x 175 mm x 60 mm and weighs 1.9 kg.
 The Reface series uses Yamaha's velocity sensitive "High Quality Mini Keys", the same keys as those of Yamaha's Motif XF.
 Each keyboard has three octaves (37 keys) and can interface with MIDI.
 The Refaces have two watt speakers (in stereo), audio inputs and audio outputs.
 After their announcement, the Refaces drew comparisons to both the Roland Aira series and Korg's Volcas due to their affordability and inspiration taken from their respective companies' previously released synthesisers.
 In 2016 Yamaha released both a web app (Soundmodo) and a mobile app to facilitate sharing and saving of preset sounds on the Refaces.